michaelglenister/MODE-TASK/docs/source/pca.rst

 	``pca.py -t trajectory.xtc -p complex.pdb``

 This will perform SVD based PCA on C-alpha atoms by default.
-To use other method see the following examples.
+To use other method, see the following examples.